bespoken/bespoken-docs/cli/tutorials/tutorial-local-server-java.md

 (Be sure to put in your real path and other query string parameters!)

 ```
-Alternatively, you can create this URL via the `proxy urlgen` command.

 You first need to modify it to the path that your server is listening on, in this case it is `/hello`.